6 Further WCM delusions

 Another key belief fostered in order to make the exceptionally arduous training seem worthwhile is that each performer is developing a unique and personal approach to using their instrument and interpreting their repertoire.
 In a literal sense it must be true that no one is quite the same as anyone else.
 But how different are they?
 Different enough for the claim to mean something?
 Different enough to shed significantly fresh light on these scores?
 And how different can you be when your job is to realise the composer’s intentions encoded already in the Work?
 WCM is hugely conflicted over this question, and nowhere is that more obvious than in competitions.
 As Lisa McCormick (2015) has shown in her broadly sympathetic study of competitions, and Izabela Wagner (2015) in her more damning testimony, on the one hand for jurors ‘there was no greater delight than to hear competitors find something new in a piece’; on the other ‘Unorthodox interpretations that stray too far from what the composer wrote and from stylistic convention not only are inaccurate; they also cause offence.
 To complicate matters further, stylistic convention is not strictly defined and is often bitterly debated.’
 (McCormick, 173–4) The space for individuality is small when, as we shall see with the greatest clarity when we look at the work of record critics, difference is so readily and strongly condemned.

-And so the differences celebrated by the profession are tiny compared to what’s possible and plausible, compared, for example, to the differences between Sir George Henschel (1850-1934) and Ian Bostridge (b.
+My case is that the differences celebrated by the profession are tiny compared to what’s possible and plausible (for a first attempt at discussing what’s plausible see Chapter 22).
+Differences that are currently acceptable (as we shall see in Chapter 9) are tiny compared even to the differences between Sir George Henschel (1850-1934) and Ian Bostridge (b.
 1964), between Hilary Hahn (b.
 1979) and Joseph Joachim (1831-1907), Sir Simon Rattle (b.
 1955) and Willem Mengelberg (1871-1951), or Ignacy Paderewski (1860-1941) and Angela Hewitt (b.
 1958): and that’s within just 100 years of recorded music-making.
 We’re trained, and train ourselves, to notice and discuss these tiny differences, and to imagine them as huge, because—however narrow—this is the only space within which WCM norms, supported by the ideology of performer obligations to the composer’s imagined wishes, allow us to imagine these scores.
 Working minutely within a confined space can be rewarding and bring wonderful insights.
 Musicians do of course produce marvels within this world, and never less than expert, highly accurate and professional performances.
 But that’s not a justification for preventing exploration.
-And over time critical thinking increasingly is reduced to connoisseurship, the refined observation of minute variation.
+Over time critical thinking increasingly is reduced to connoisseurship, the refined observation of minute variation.
+But we can do better than that, I think.

 McCormick, Lisa.
 2015.
 Performing Civility: International Competitions in Classical Music (Cambridge University Press).
 Wagner, Izabela.
 2015.
 Producing Excellence: The Making of Virtuosos (New Brunswick: Rutgers University Press).